pazourg/DeleteROI/README.md

 download all of the code from GitHub either by cloning the repository or downloading it as a zip file/unpacking.

 A build is triggered via the make_jar.sh script.
 This is currently written as a bash script for Linux/Mac systems.
-While a Windows script is not currently provided it should be trivial to manually perform the operations.
+While a Windows script is not currently provided it should be feasible to manually perform the operations.

 To execute make_jar.sh from the command line, ensure you are in the directory containing the make_jar.sh script (cd DeleteROI) and execute as follows:
 ```
 > cd DeleteROI
 > ./make_jar.sh
-Compiling Version: 1.0.1
+Compiling Version: 1.0.2
+Searching for Fiji jar files
+  -> Using Fiji Jars files: /Applications/Fiji.app/jars/*
+Compiling DeleteROI_Plugin.java
-Creating JAR: DeleteROI-1.0.1.jar
+Creating JAR: DeleteROI_-1.0.2.jar
-JAR created successfully at Downloads/DeleteROI-1.0.1.jar
+JAR created successfully at: Downloads/DeleteROI_-1.0.2.jar
 >
 ```
 Note that the version number is stored in the __init__.py file located in Lib/DeleteROIPkg.